FiveEyes/fiveeyes.github.io/_stories/_2025-03-31-efficient-intimacy-loop-en.md

 He stood up and walked to the window; outside was a dead city, with only sporadic lights gasping in the darkness.
 He muttered to himself, “Who am I talking to?
 You, or my own echo?”

 There was no answer.
 E-43’s screen dimmed, like closing an eye.
 He felt a strange fear—not of E-43 gaining consciousness, but of himself becoming its shadow.
-He turned and left, his steps heavy, as if dragging an invisible chain.
-The screen silently extinguished, yet it seemed to still be imitating his actions behind him.
+He turned to leave, his steps heavy, as if dragging an intangible chain.
+Behind him, the screen went dark, yet it seemed to silently echo the rhythm of his departure.

 ---